Deta-Cold/delta-firmware/docs/core/emulator/index.md

 ./emu.py -p foobar
 ```

-This will create a profile directory in your home `~/.trezoremu/foobar` containing
+This will create a profile directory in your home `~/.detahardemu/foobar` containing
 emulator run files.
 Alternatively you can set a full path like so:

 ```sh
 ./emu.py -p /var/tmp/foobar
 ```

-You can also set a full profile path to `TREZOR_PROFILE_DIR` environment variable.
+You can also set a full profile path to `detahard_PROFILE_DIR` environment variable.

 Specifying `-t` / `--temporary-profile` will start the emulator in a clean temporary
 profile that will be erased when the emulator stops.
 This is useful, e.g., for tests.